 This makes room for healthy fats like avocado, fatty fish, nuts, and seeds.

 Phew!
 And, that’s it… until you hit a weight-loss plateau.
-You may need to start back at step one to readjust your macros if what you’ve calculated no longer does the trick.
+In which case, you may need to start back at step one to readjust your macros if what you’ve calculated no longer does the trick.

-You could also follow the Ultimate Portion Fix nutrition plan, which does all of these calculations for you.
+Of course, you could instead follow the Ultimate Portion Fix nutrition plan, which does all of these calculations for you.

 Will Counting Macros Lead to Weight Loss?

-Absolutely!
-Calorie and macros counting are only as good as your honesty.
+Absolutely.
+Calorie and macro counting are only as good as your honesty, vigilance, and/or exactitude.

-How accurately do you follow the plan, and do you track everything?
-A major barrier for accurate tracking is portion control, so why not cut out the middleman?
+How faithfully do you follow the plan, and do you track everything?
+A major barrier to accurate tracking is portion control, so why not cut out the middleman?
 You can do this by learning how to properly portion your food.

 Years of massive Costco-sized muffins, extra-large pizzas, and Big Gulps have distorted what we believe is a “proper” portion size.
 Even those of us who claim to eat healthy tend to eat more than our fair share.